charfimohamed/mlops_project/README.md

 ### What framework are you going to use (PyTorch Image Models, Transformer, Pytorch-Geometrics)

-Since we are working with cat and dog images we will be using pytorchvision
+Since we are working with cat and dog images we will be using torchvision

 ### How to you intend to include the framework into your project